dkazakov8/dk-framework/packages/mobx-stateful-fn/README.md

   return new Promise((resolve) => setTimeout(resolve, 100));
 }

-const asyncFunctionStateful = addState(asyncFunction, asyncFunction.name)
+const asyncFunctionStateful = addState(asyncFunction, asyncFunction.name);

 // Now you can track this function's execution like